|

 good, except for the fact that when the clerics get it wrong, everybody suffers.

 And that is precisely the case in the modern world.
-Most priests today feed
+You could attend

-the spiritual equivalent of potato chips and soda pop.
-And religious education
+the spiritual equivalent of potato chips and soda pop—or, as it is in many

 has, more often than not, fallen into the hands of those who dissent from